AninditaBasu/_alfaaz_/README.md

 ### Easy

-- If a meaning has more than 60 (?) characters, line break in image.
+- [ ] If a meaning has more than 60 characters, put a line break in image.
-- If a word has more than 5 lines of meanings, carry over the meanings to a new image.
+- [ ] If a word has more than 5 lines of meanings, carry over the meanings to a new image.
-- Only if OxfordAPI returns a Nil result, tweet a Platts link, with exact word match.
+- [ ] Only if OxfordAPI returns a Nil result, tweet a Platts link, with exact word match.
-- Only if both OxfordAPI and Platts return a Nil result, tweet aShakespear link with exact word match.
+- [ ] Only if both OxfordAPI and Platts return a Nil result, tweet a Shakespear link with exact word match.
-- If all three return Nil results, tweet a Sorry message.
+- [ ] If all three return Nil results, tweet a Sorry message.

 ## Moderately difficult

-- Break up the Urdu word into letters, tweet the nastaliq > devanagari mapping.
+- [ ] Break up the Urdu word into letters, tweet the nastaliq > devanagari mapping.

 ### Very difficult

-- Automatically generate the correctly spelt devanagari word from the nastaliq word.
+- [ ] Automatically generate the correctly spelt devanagari word from the nastaliq word.

 [Top](#alfaaz)
 <hr/>

 ## ToDo for bot stories

-- More fragments, more combos, more fun
+- [ ] More fragments, more combos, more fun
-- Pick a combo randomly
+- [ ] Pick a combo randomly

 [Top](#alfaaz)
 <hr/>